MaxwellJung/ecem202a/docs/index.md

 We demonstrate three techniques to modify a video while preserving the NCI watermark, which present novel methods to attack NCI that not yet seen any extensive evaluation against the NCI watermarking method:

 **Estimate the code signal c from the recorded video y alone, and evaluate how close it is to the real c.** As the code signals are embedded through the modulation of a light source illuminating the video's scene, if such modulation can be detected by those seeking to verify the video's authenticity, then it should also be detectable and then potentially extracted/estimated by an adversary.

 **Modify pixel values by multiplying them with some constant $\alpha$.** Multiplying pixel values by a constant should maintain any underlying pixel variations.

 **Modify pixel values by replacing the pixel with another pixel from**.
 Pixels from within the same video should include the same pixel variations coming from underlying code signal; if such pixels are moved to another part of the video, the underlying code signal should still remain intact.

 ### **1.4 Potential Impact**

-If successful, the project will reveal fundamental weaknesses/vulnerabilities in the design of NCI, helping to provide a more robust understanding of what use-cases may be more suitable for as opposed to use-cases that it may not be well suited to handle, and; highlighting current aspects/limitations of NCI that can be improved on to enhance its robustness; and/or potentially prompt the development of even more robust, novel watermarking schemes, from the insights gained here.
+If successful, the project will reveal fundamental vulnerabilities in the design of NCI.
+The findings of this project will hopefully improve future iterations of NCI.

 ### **1.5 Challenges**

 Technical Challenges:

-1. staging light setup
+1. Staging light setup
-2. reproduce NCI pipeline
+2. Reproducing NCI pipeline

 Methodological Challenges:

-1. come up with attack methods
+1. Devising attack methods
-2. verify those attack works
+2. Confirming attack success

 ### **1.6 Metrics of Success**